1synesthesia/osTicket-prereqs/README.md

 <img width="611" height="449" alt="Screenshot 2026-06-23 014005" src="https://github.com/user-attachments/assets/e0fd6863-c1e0-4065-a71d-2d7f63f74684" />
 </p>
 <p>
-Now that you have a directory for your PHP; navigate to the most up to date version of the PHP using the link in the prereqs (x64 for this demo).
+Now that you have a directory for your PHP; navigate to the most up to date version of the PHP using the link in the prereqs.
 Once you have downloaded the zip file you will want to extract all files into your PHP directory on your C: drive.
 </p>
 <br />